ESGF/esgf-cwt/meetings/monthly/esgf-cwt-mtg-2023-04-24.md

 ## Actions

 - [ ] AS/CE Consider Jenkins and other CI systems for potentially running the test suite
+- [ ] AS: look at parquet as Kerchunk format - does it help us with large file problems
+- [ ] AS organise meeting with DH to discuss supporting the CWT
 - [ ] AS/CE: add a “compute” section to this page on the ESGF site? https://esgf.github.io/projects.html
 - [ ] AS/CE: think about `roocs` caching of remote data - **Ongoing - meeting on Friday**
 - [ ] AS/CE: Implement the API KEY/proxy from the start.
 We might be able to use Keycloak to provide this. - **Ongoing - meeting on Friday**